mattermost/docs/source/onboard/ad-ldap-groups-synchronization.rst

 Why can't my existing users see the teams and channels they have been synced to?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Existing Mattermost users that are members of linked Mattermost groups will be added to teams and channels on the next scheduled synchronization job after teams and channels are added to the Mattermost group.
+Existing Mattermost users that are members of linked Mattermost groups will be added to teams and channels on the next scheduled synchronization job that is run after teams and channels are added to the Mattermost group.
 You can manually initiate a synchronization from **System Console > Authentication > AD/LDAP > AD/LDAP Synchronize Now**.

 How do nested groups work with AD/LDAP Group Sync?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^